Roughton, Norfolk: Correct pronunciation

-Facilities in the village include a church, primary school, public house, village hall, fish and chip shop, play area, garage, windmill and fishing lake.
+Amenities

-The Parish Church
+Facilities in the village include a primary school, public house, village hall, fish and chip shop, play area, garage, windmill and fishing lake.

-Roughton church, St Mary's, is one of 124 existing round-tower churches in Norfolk.
+St Mary's Church is one of 124 existing round-tower churches in Norfolk.
 The tower is believed to be of Saxon origin and much of the main body of the building is Victorian.

 The Einstein connection

 In September 1933, Albert Einstein was brought to live in a small hut on Roughton Heath after fleeing Nazi Germany.
 Commander Oliver Locker-Lampson MP offered Einstein a refuge in Norfolk before he travelled to the United States.
 While here, he was sculpted by Jacob Epstein.
 A blue plaque commemorating Einstein's stay can be found at the entrance of the New Inn public house in the village.
 On 7 October 1933, he set sail from Southampton for a new life in the United States and never returned to Europe.

-Einstein's visit inspired several works, including Mark Burgess’s radio play Einstein in Cromer, Philip Glass’s opera Einstein on the Beach, and a song of the same name by Counting Crows.
+Einstein's visit inspired Mark Burgess’s radio play Einstein in Cromer.
 The story behind Einstein's visit to Roughton has been told in a book - Saving Einstein.
 When Norfolk Hid a Genius.
 The Double Life of Oliver Locker-Lampson.
+A Netflix docudrama Einstein and the Bomb described Einstein's visit using Einstein’s own words.